shreyashKilledar1/claude-context-local/README.md

 ## Inspiration

 This project draws inspiration from [zilliztech/claude-context](https://github.com/zilliztech/claude-context).
-We adapted the concepts to a Python implementation with fully local embeddings.
+I adapted the concepts to a Python implementation with fully local embeddings.